dsolonenko/titanius-launcher/README.md

 ## Daijishō Wallpaper Packs

 Titanius Launcher supports [Daijishō Wallpaper Packs](https://daijishou.github.io/Gallery/).
 All credit goes to the original contributors.
-The images are loaded over network from GitHub, so you'll need an internet connection to use them.
+The images are loaded over network directly from the Daijishō's GitHub repo, so you'll need an internet connection to use them.

 ## Notes